-HIS 308 The French Revolution and Napoleon (HWC)
+HIS 308 The French Revolution and Napoleon (H)

 Examination of the political and social aspects of the French Revolution and the rise, enactment and overthrow of the Napoleonic system in Europe.
-Emphasis will be placed on studies of social composition, personalities and artistic developments during this era. - three semester hours
+Emphasis will be placed on studies of social composition, personalities and artistic developments during this era.

-HIS 309 Nineteenth Century Europe (HWC)
+HIS 309 Nineteenth Century Europe (H)